zachstack/example-mvc-app/README.md

 ﻿# Example Mvc App

-This is an example of a .NET Core 5.0 MVC API.
+This is an example of a .NET Core 5.0 MVC App.
 Complete with a frontend MVC app and a backend RESTful API.

 ## Technologies
 - [.NET Core 5.0 MVC]